Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-casino-vault/walkthrough.md

 }
 ```
 &nbsp;
-it seems the Heist is successful when we managed to empty the Vault, a lot of work to be done here it seems huh?
-Let's look at what we're dealing with, the *CasinoVault Contract* &nbsp;
+It seems the heist was successful when we managed to empty the vault.
+A lot of work to be done here, it seems, huh?
+Let's look at what we're dealing with *CasinoVault Contract* &nbsp;
 &nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT